Marcia Cruz-Correa: Early life and education

 Cruz-Correa was born in California on March 14, 1969.
 She attended the University of Puerto Rico (UPR), earning a B.S. in general science, graduating magna cum laude in 1990.
+While studying at the University of Puerto Rico she also worked as a hotel concierge.
 In 1995, she completed her M.D. with honors at University of Puerto Rico School of Medicine.
 Following medical school, Cruz-Correa completed an internship and residency in internal medicine at the same institution from 1995 to 1998.

 Her advanced training in gastroenterology took place at Johns Hopkins Hospital, where she completed a fellowship in gastroenterology and hepatology from 1998 to 2001.
 During this period, she also pursued a Ph.D. in clinical research and genetic epidemiology, graduating from the Johns Hopkins Bloomberg School of Public Health in 2003.
 Her dissertation was titled, Risk Factors for Loss of Genomic Imprinting of Insulin Growth Factor II Gene in Normal Colonic Tissue and Blood.
 Neil R. Powe was her doctoral advisor.